MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

     - If the file type is not supported, in the session policy, you can select **Block download of any file that in unsupported by native protection or where native protection is unsuccessful**.
 1. If you still not able to see blocked activity, open a [support ticket](support-and-ts.md).

-### Navigating to a particular URL of a suffixed application and landing on a generic page
+### Navigating to a particular URL of a suffixed app and landing on a generic page

-All suffix proxies are susceptible to context loss, an issue where navigating to a link loses the full path of the link, and typically lands the user on the home page of the application.
+All proxies that suffix URLs are susceptible to context loss, an issue where navigating to a link loses the full path of the link and typically lands on the home page of the app.
+Cloud App Security is uniquely positioned to address this limitation and solve context loss by partnering with Microsoft and non-Microsoft vendors.

-As Microsoft, we are positioned uniquely to address this product limitation and solve context loss, and have partnered with Microsoft and non-Microsoft vendors to do so.
-Apps on our featured apps page marked with a (preview) flag may suffer from context loss.
-If you are experiencing context loss in a non-featured app, please submit a support ticket.
-We are working with each service individually to fix these core issues.
+Apps on our featured apps page marked as **(preview)** may suffer from context loss.
+For non-featured apps experiencing context loss, please submit a support ticket.
+We are working with each app provider individually to fix these core issues.

-As a temporary mitigation, the following is a workaround for context loss
+As a temporary mitigation, you can workaround context loss issues, as follows:

-1. Navigate to a URL where context loss occurs
+1. Navigate to a URL where context loss occurs.
-2. Note the suffix added by Cloud App Security (e.g., .us2.cas.ms)
+1. Make a note of the suffixed URL domain including the suffix added by Cloud App Security, for example `https://www.yammer.com.us2.cas.ms`.
-3. Copy the original URL path into the browser (e.g. https://www.yammer.com /organization/threads/threadnumber)
+1. Copy the path from the original URL, for example if the original particular URL was `https://www.yammer.com/organization/threads/threadnumber`, copy `/organization/threads/threadnumber`.
-4. Append the suffix to the original URL path (e.g., https://www.yammer.com.us2.cas.ms/organization/threads/threadnumber)
+1. Append the copied path to the suffixed domain, for example `https://www.yammer.com.us2.cas.ms/organization/threads/threadnumber`.
-5. Navigate to the new suffixed URL
+1. Navigate to the new suffixed URL.

 <a name="app-additional-considerations"></a>